vazco/meteor-universe-modules-npm/README.md

 // prefix package name like before and add '!npm' on the end import {classnames} from '{username:mypackage}/packages!npm';

-// Name of package is converted from a dash/dot/underscore/space separated string
+// Name of package is converted from a dash/dot/underscore
 // to the camelCase variable name: foo-bar → fooBar import {typographicNumbers} from '{username:mypackage}/packages!npm';
 ```